Henvezz95/GANime/README.md

      - Transposed Convolution is used instead of Upsampling
 * Label smoothing is supported (in the default implementation is On, but is very subtle.
 Fake images have a label between 0 and 0.05, real images have a label between 0.95 and 1)
 * Adam optimizer with small learning rate
-* <b>Added Gaussian Noise to the Discriminator's inputs:</b> the initial noise standard deviation is very high (0.75) and decreases linearly during training by 0.02 per epoch until reaching 0.
-It makes the training much more stable because it slows down the initial training phase, especially for the discriminator.
-When the noise is strong, the fine details are unrecognizable and both generator and discriminator must focus on the overall structure of the image.
-Additional resources on the topic can be found here [http://www.inference.vc/instance-noise-a-trick-for-stabilising-gan-training/](http://www.inference.vc/instance-noise-a-trick-for-stabilising-gan-training/) and here [https://openreview.net/forum?id=Hk4_qw5xe](https://openreview.net/forum?id=Hk4_qw5xe).
 * Lower learning rate for the generator than the discriminator makes mode collapse improbable (the generator cannot "run away" from the discriminator jumping from one mode to another)
 * Scheduling: if the generator has a loss that is too high it is trained with an additional batch (to avoid discriminator dominating)